shahjalalh/installing-odoo-12-on-ubuntu-1804/README.md

 The next set of commands will create an **odoo** user:
 ```
-# useradd -m -g sudo -s /bin/bash odoo # Create an 'odoo' user with sudo powers
+# sudo useradd -m -g sudo -s /bin/bash odoo # Create an 'odoo' user with sudo powers
-# passwd odoo # Ask and set a password for the new user
+# sudo passwd odoo # Ask and set a password for the new user
 ```

 Now we can log in as the new user and set up Odoo.